hosseinmoein/DataFrame/README.md

 1. Support any type either built-in or user defined without needing new code<BR>
 2. Never chase pointers ala `linked lists`, `std::any`, `pointer to base`, ..., including `virtual function calls`<BR>
-3. Have all column data in continuous memory space<BR>
+3. Have all column data in continuous memory space.
+Also, be mindful of cache-line aliasing misses between multiple columns<BR>
 4. Never use more space than you need ala `unions`, `std::variant`, ...<BR>
 5. Avoid copying data as much as possible.
 Unfortunately, sometimes you have to<BR>
 6. Use multi-threading but only when it makes sense<BR>